esraerdem/coaches/src/ros/README.txt

-This folder contains a set of ROS packages to be copied in a ROS Catin workspace.
+This folder contains a ROS Catkin workspace.